UMN-CMS/ldmx-scripts/batch/README.md

 `input_file` | If an input file for the run is given, this argument is set to the name of the input file after it is copied over to the working directory.
 `run_number` | Passed as the run number from the `ldmx_write_jobs.py`.
 Look there if you wish to control how these run numbers are generated.

-You can feel free to add other arguments here as well, but since these three arguments need to interact with the other parts of the batch machinery, they are _required_.
+You can feel free to add other arguments here as well, but since these arguments need to interact with the other parts of the batch machinery, they are _required_.

+The batch machinery does *nothing* to determine what the name of the output file is. *You are responsible for making sure the output files from your batch jobs do not conflict.* A good habit is to have the `run_number` argument be used in the output file name so that you know that the output files are unique across the different numbered jobs.

 ## Write Job List